mayar-shahin/EMBED/README.md

 	- it repeats the process to check for uniqueness of inference for two different runs.
 A plot of the Y values for Run1 vs Run2 is shown.
 	- It plots the inferred ECNs Y

-* The typical run time is on a 16gb ram computer is ~ 10 minutes.
+* The typical run time is on a 16gb ram computer is less than 10 minutes.

 ##  Instructions to run on your own Data